 Success is prone to dismiss feedback, disconfirming evidence, and alternative points of view.
 You stop listening.
 You start distorting.
 And then you begin to suffer the effects of isolation.
 As the theologian Neal A. Maxwell once put it, "Isolation is such a poor friend."

 Fortunately, you can resist the bear trap of success and the reality distortion field it brings.
-Start by asking yourself these 10 questions:
+Start by asking yourself these 10 questions regarding psychological safety: